mrunixx/mrunixx/README.md

 I’m currently working on [ezTrack](https://www.github.com/mrunixd/ezTrack).
 An android application in Kotlin which provides a minimalistic environment for individuals to track their progress and goals.
 This application is inspired by Strong, a very well known gym progress tracker.
 As some of the more advanced features are paid, I am creating a more barebones application which caters exactly to what most individual would like at no cost.

 ## hobbies & interests
 I love configuring my own workspace for productivity, and have delved into a lot of shell scripting and different linux distrobutions.
-I also love playing some badminton at various social comps around sydney.
+I also love playing some badminton or volleyball at various social comps around sydney.

 ## reach me
 email: z5481212@ad.unsw.edu.au